By Monika Bickert, Vice President of Global Policy Management

 - We’re working to ensure that our services are also used to help educate people about the risks, prevent drug misuse, and raise awareness of the opioid epidemic.
 We work with the Substance Abuse & Mental Health Services Administration to provide addiction support when people look for help or try to find drugs on Facebook and Instagram.
 We also work directly with law enforcement and/or emergency responders, routinely responding to valid law enforcement requests for information, and we notify them of emergencies whenever someone may be at serious risk of harm.

 An important thing to note is that The Washington Post’s story is based on findings from a research company called GIPEC – findings that we think are misleading.
 GIPEC created an artificial Instagram feed by following only objectionable content and some brand accounts.
 And while the fact that they were able to create it in the first place shows we still have work to do, this kind of manufactured feed is not a real representation of what most people see on Instagram.
+(Updated on September 25, 2018 at 6:45pm PT to add detail on our approach.)

 This kind of content is also not in our commercial interests.
 Our business is advertising, and no advertiser wants their ads shown alongside these types of posts.
 So we are investing heavily in more people and better technology to create a safe place for everyone.